332nd Infantry Regiment: Disbandment

-The process of demobilization began after this and over the course of a couple of weeks its various sub units were disbanded as personnel were discharged.
+The process of demobilization began after this and over the course of a couple of weeks its various subunits were disbanded as personnel were discharged.
 On 5 May 1919, the regiment itself was finally disbanded.

 Interwar period

 The 332nd Infantry Regiment was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 83rd Division, and allotted to the Fifth Corps Area.
 The regiment was initiated at Findlay, Ohio, on 8 November 1921.
 Battalion headquarters were organized at Paulding, Ohio, Lima, Ohio, and Sandusky, Ohio.
 The regiment conducted its summer training with the 10th Infantry at Camp Knox, Kentucky or with the 11th Infantry at Fort Benjamin Harrison, Indiana.
 The regiment also conducted the Citizens' Military Training Camps in its assigned area at Camp Knox, Fort Benjamin Harrison, or Fort Thomas some years as an alternate form of summer training.
 The primary Reserve Officers' Training Corps "feeder" school for the regiment was the University of Dayton.